Everything Hits: Spoon Releases An Old School Greatest Hits Album Into A Digital Age

 The set also omits songs from Spoon's first two records, though that wasn't an intentional snub of their earlier work.
 "Songs from A Series of Sneaks were there on the earlier version of the album that I mentioned," Daniel says.
 "But it didn't seem like that was what best represented us, and who we've been, and who were are going forward."

 Officially released greatest hits albums tend to be among the most-played records by many artists, and while Spotify and Apple still curate introductory playlists for those acts (Spotify calls their Spoon playlist "This Is: Spoon"; Apple named theirs "Spoon Essentials"), their own collections thrive when an artist hasn't gotten around to making and marketing one for themselves.
-"Where we see the most engagement with fans around Essentials is with artists that are extremely popular and don't have a compilation of studio hits," says Apple's Jessica Bass of their curation efforts.
+"Where we see the most engagement with fans around Essentials is with artists that are extremely popular and don't have a compilation of studio hits," a representative for Apple says of their curation efforts.
 "For example, Essentials playlists for artists like Bad Bunny, Post Malone, Drake, Ed Sheeran, Billie Eilish, Cardi B, Ariana, Khalid, Luke Bryan, Shawn Mendes are frequently in our top 20."
 In other words, mostly artists who have been native to streaming services for their entire career, and in some ways are producing and releasing new material as if they're deliberately making a hits playlist in real time.

 Whereas a traditional compilation like Spoon's Everything Hits At Once is built around the constraints of physical media, to represent the artist's view of their own catalog, the curation at a streaming services allows for a more expansive and dynamic approach.
 Apple in particular emphasizes an artist's most recent material, and selects catalog tracks based on what they say is a "mix of popularity and credibility" designed to appeal to both casual listeners and hardcore fans.
-"It's based on both quantitative data like streaming numbers, chart positions, radio airplay and presence in live sets and qualitative choices, particularly if a song has become a fan favorite over time," Bass says.
+"It's based on both quantitative data like streaming numbers, chart positions, radio airplay and presence in live sets and qualitative choices, particularly if a song has become a fan favorite over time," the Apple representative says.

 Spoon didn't approach Everything Hits At Once with a data-driven mindset, but one song, "Inside Out," was included partly because the band knew that was their most popular song on streaming platforms.
 "It wasn't a radio song, it wasn't the lead track for that record," Daniel says of the song, which was originally featured on the band's 2014 record They Want My Soul.
 "I kind of love that it's this song that people just kind of found and connected, but I'm not sure how it got that way," says Daniel.
 "My impression was just that it was the coolest song on the record, and when I finished that record I'd play it for people and they'd be knocked out.
 People just gravitate to it."